ENOCKact/Linear-regression/LRM.md

 ![](LRM_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->

-Mileage and mpg has a correlation of `0.395` which is low.
+Mileage and mpg have a correlation of `0.395` which is low.
 High correlation among predictors is the root course of collinearity.

 ``` r